Why a Google Business Profile is critical to success

 People only buy from businesses they know, like and trust.

-All three of these are important, but 'Trust' is the biggest win on GPR for attracting and retaining customers.
+All three of these factors are important, but 'trust' is the real game-changer on GBP—it drives both customer attraction and retention.

-- They showcase authentic customer experiences, both positive and constructive.
+- Showcase authentic customer experiences, both positive and constructive.

 - High ratings signal reliability and quality, influencing purchase decisions.